 Empty Interface, satisfying multiple interfaces, and asserting for behavior

 will be covered.
-Additionally this module will cover the difference between
+Additionally this chapter will cover the difference between

 Concurrent programming in many environments is made difficult by the subtleties required to implement correct access to shared variables.
 Go encourages a different approach in which shared values are passed around on channels and, in fact, never actively shared by separate threads of execution.